rigel-js/rigel-system/README.md

 ## Example Gallery

-For more details about the example gallery that demonstrates Rigel's expressiveness, please click [here](https://github.com/rigel-js/rigel-system/blob/master/materials/gallery.md).
+For more details about the example gallery that demonstrates Rigel's expressiveness, please refer to Chapter A through D of our appendix [here](https://observablehq.com/@rigel/appendix#cell-443).

 ## User Study Tasks

-For more details about the tasks used in the user study, please click [here](https://github.com/rigel-js/rigel-system/blob/master/materials/tasks.md).
+For more details about the tasks used in the user study, please refer to Chapter F of our appendix [here](https://observablehq.com/@rigel/appendix#cell-988).